arnjblancer/RepoMaster/README.md

 ## 🌐 About QuantaAlpha

-- QuantaAlpha was founded in **April 2025** by a team of professors, postdocs, PhDs, and master’s students from **Tsinghua University, Peking University, CAS, CMU, HKUST**, and more.
+- QuantaAlpha was founded in **April 2025** by a team of professors, postdocs, PhDs, and master's students from **Tsinghua University, Peking University, CAS, CMU, HKUST**, and more.

-🌟 Our mission is to explore the **“quantum”** of intelligence and pioneer the **“alpha”** frontier of agent research — from **CodeAgents** to **self-evolving intelligence**, and further to **financial and cross-domain specialized agents**, we are committed to redefining the boundaries of AI.
+🌟 Our mission is to explore the **"quantum"** of intelligence and pioneer the **"alpha"** frontier of agent research — from **CodeAgents** to **self-evolving intelligence**, and further to **financial and cross-domain specialized agents**, we are committed to redefining the boundaries of AI.

 ✨ In **2025**, we will continue to produce high-quality research in the following directions:
 - **CodeAgent**: End-to-end autonomous execution of real-world tasks